hameed0380/multinational-retail-data-centralisation212/README.md

 ![Overview of Project](Images/MRDC-GRAPH.png)

-1. `Extraction`: Extract data from different sources, including CSV files, an API, AWS S3, and an AWS RDS database.
+1. `Extraction`: Extract data from various sources, including CSV files, APIs, AWS S3, and an AWS RDS database.
-2. `Transformation`: transforming (and cleansing) the extracted data to make sure there consistency and it is compatible with a destination.
+2. `Transformation`: Transform the extracted data to ensure consistency and compatibility with the destination.
+Tasks includes cleaning, converting data types, aggregating, and performing calculations.
-3. `Loading`: loading the cleansed data to the destination in this case sales_data PostgreSQL database.
+3. `Loading`: Load the cleansed data into the destination, in this case, the sales_data PostgreSQL database.

 ### ERD
 ***